8:00 AM to one hour after official sunset.

 The Discovery Trail

-This trail offers a handheld rope to follow along, several Braille interpretive panels and a tree hugging platform.
+This trail offers several Braille interpretive panels and a tree hugging platform.

 Pioneer Nature Trail